DeerSteak/BeatClikrNative.iOS/README.md

 ### ViewModels (EnvironmentObjects)
 - **MetronomePlaybackViewModel** - Orchestrates metronome playback, coordinates services, handles UI state (`iconScale`, `beatPulse`, `isPlaying`).
 Receives `metronomeBeatFired(isBeat:beatInterval:)` callbacks and animates the metronome icon and beat pulse over exactly `beatInterval` seconds — the engine-computed time to the next accented beat — so animations stay in sync with the actual rhythmic group length rather than always using a fixed quarter-note duration
-- **PolyrhythmViewModel** - Manages polyrhythm mode state: the M:N ratio (`beats` and `against`, each 1–9), BPM, sound selection, and per-row dot animations (`beatPulse`/`rhythmPulse`, `activeBeatIndex`/`activeRhythmIndex`).
-Receives `polyrhythmBeatFired` callbacks and fades each row's pulse over the appropriate interval: quarter-note duration for the beat row, rhythmInterval (`against × quarterNote / beats`) for the rhythm row
+- **PolyrhythmViewModel** - Manages polyrhythm mode state: the M:N ratio (`beats` and `against`, each 1–9), BPM (persisted to `UserDefaults` and synced via iCloud KV store), sound selection, and per-row dot animations (`beatPulse`/`rhythmPulse`, `activeBeatIndex`/`activeRhythmIndex`).
+Receives `polyrhythmBeatFired` callbacks and fades each row's pulse over the appropriate interval: quarter-note duration for the beat row, rhythmInterval (`against × quarterNote / beats`) for the rhythm row.
+Also publishes `cycleProgress` (0→1 animated over each full cycle) for the playhead row
 - **SettingsViewModel** - Manages user preferences and notification permission state.
 Maintains three separate permission states: `notificationsBlockedLocally` (system denied), `notificationsDeferredLocally` (user tapped "Not Now" on the cross-device pre-prompt), and `showCrossDeviceReminderPrompt` (undetermined, needs to ask).
 Delegates all scheduling to `ReminderNotificationService`; see *Cross-Device Notification Permissions* below
 - **SongLibraryViewModel** - Handles song library CRUD operations and playback
 - **PlaylistListViewModel** - Manages the list of playlists (create, delete)
 - **PlaylistDetailViewModel** - Manages playlist sequencing (next/previous/play), edit, reorder, and delete operations for a single playlist
-- **PracticeHistoryViewModel** - Records songs played per day (`recordSongPlayed`); computes current and longest streaks; generates personalized notification bodies projected across future days; exposes an `onPracticeRecorded` callback invoked after each save so the app can immediately reschedule notifications
+- **PracticeHistoryViewModel** - Records songs played per day (`recordSongPlayed`); publishes `practiceDates` (`Set<Date>`) and `selectedDateSongs` (`[PracticedSong]`) as observable state; exposes computed properties for current/longest streak values, subtitles, reminder flag, and share text so views contain no streak logic; generates personalized notification bodies projected across future days; exposes an `onPracticeRecorded` callback invoked after each save so the app can immediately reschedule notifications

 ### Views
 - **HomeView** - Root container; uses `TabView` on iPhone and `NavigationSplitView` on iPad/Mac; sections: Instant, Library, Playlists, History, Settings.
 Hosts root-level alerts for notification permission flows (`showPermissionDeniedAlert`, `showCrossDeviceReminderPrompt`) so they surface regardless of which tab is active